Teacher Artwork by Krist Miha

 If you wish to sign up for individual classes, (anywhere from 1-4 classes per term), you simply need to visit our Online Art Classes webpage, and then click on the thumbnail of the class(es) that you are interested in.
 Once on that class page, you can click on “Register Now” (after selecting your desired section from the drop-down menu if multiple ones are available).
 This will add the class to your cart.
 After you have added all of your desired classes, you must click on “Complete your Enrollment” on our cart page in order to proceed to payment and checkout.
 You will then have the option to pay with either a credit card or Visa debit card.

 How can I pay with Paypal?

 If you wish to pay via Paypal, please reach out to us at [email protected] and inform us of which class(es) you wish to purchase.
-We will then create a custom invoice for you to complete your purchase.
+We will then create a custom PayPal payment request for you to complete your purchase.

 What are your early, regular and late registration periods?

 Our early, regular and late registration periods correspond to different registration periods in which our classes go from highly-discounted (in our early registration period) to full-price (during our late registration period).
 Our classes also tend to fill up very quickly during the regular and late registration periods.
 We recommend signing up as soon as possible as our courses are filled on a first-come, first-serve basis.

 What if I want to sign up for 5 classes in one term?

 If you wish to pursue 5 classes in one term, you may purchase a Syn Studio Class Bundle here which will be offered at a lower price compared to 5 separate payments for individual classes.